t0mll0yd/dazn-node-js-coding-challenge/README.md

 # Dazn Node.js Coding Challenge

 This repository contains my submission for the Dazn Node.js coding challenge.
 It is an Express based service written in Typescript.
+You can find my codebase for the agnostic solution (for me that is Scala/Finagle) [here][0].

 ### API